-All incompletes must be made up prior to the official end of the next quarter with the following exceptions: (1) "I" grades earned spring quarter must be made up prior to the official end of fall quarter, and (2) "I" grades issued to students in the career and technical division of the college are to be made up according to a special schedule developed by the department chair and the chief academic officer, and (3) an incomplete that is not made up will default to the decimal grade listed on the Incomplete Contract.
+All incompletes must be made up prior to the official end of the next quarter with the following exceptions: (1) "I" grades earned spring quarter must be made up prior to the official end of fall quarter, and (2) "I" grades issued to students in the career and technical division of the college are to be made up according to a special schedule developed by the Department Chair and the Chief Academic Officer, and (3) an incomplete that is not made up will default to the decimal grade listed on the Incomplete Contract.

-N Audit - Special registration.
-0.0 grade points; no credit.

-- P Pass 0.0 grade points; credit not calculated in GPA.
+- N Audit Special registration.
+0.0 grade points; no credit. - P Pass 0.0 grade points; credit not calculated in GPA.
 A passing grade may be issued in certain pre-designated courses or experience-related evaluations for credit rather than the regular grading system.
 Courses designated with a pass/fail option must be approved by the College Curriculum Committee prior to the beginning of a course. - W Official Withdrawal 0.0 grade points; no credit.
 All official withdrawals "W" prior to the seventh week of the quarter are the sole responsibility and prerogative of the student and must be initiated and completed by the student.
 The official withdrawal date for summer quarter will be prorated accordingly.
 To prevent a "W" grade showing on the student transcript, the student must drop the class or withdraw completely by the tenth day of the normal quarter, eighth day for summer quarter.
 Short courses will be prorated accordingly.

 Exceptions to the refund policy will be considered only if, in the judgment of the college, an extreme hardship has been caused by illness, hospitalization, or military transfer.
 A student must submit an appeal for an exception to the refund policy with a completed official withdrawal form and written documentation (letter from the doctor in the case of illness) to the registrar.
-For the case of medical withdrawal, in addition to the withdrawal form the Medical Withdrawal Request Form must also be completed along with a written or typed letter on business letterhead from the student's health care provider stating date(s) of care, the health condition being treated and the letter must state "Patient is unable to attend classes and must withdraw from school."
+For the case of medical withdrawal, in addition to the withdrawal form, the Medical Withdrawal Request/ Appeal Form must also be completed along with a written or typed letter on business letterhead from the student's health care provider stating date(s) of care, the health condition being treated and the letter must state "Patient is unable to attend classes and must withdraw from school."

 - Z Special Withdrawal 0.0 grade points; no credit.
 All withdrawals of this type must be designated by the instructor on the regular grade sheet at the end of the quarter. - After consultation with the student prior to the end of the quarter, the faculty member may agree to grant a special withdrawal on the last day of the quarter.
-The decision to grant the special withdrawal is to be based on what is best for the student in light of his or her educational objectives. - In the event that a student enrolls for a class and stops attending, a special withdrawal may be granted only by the instructor on the last day of the quarter. - 3.
-Students meeting attendance requirements of the instructor but doing failing work may be given a special withdrawal by the instructor.
-This must be changed by the instructor to a regular academic grade reflecting proper achievement level if requested by the student prior to the official end of the next quarter.
+The decision to grant the special withdrawal is to be based on what is best for the student in light of his or her educational objectives.